adriatic/tandem/README.md

 ---

-_Coming soon: instruction for admins on how to build and deploy this app_
+_Coming soon: Site administrators accessible instructions on how to build and deploy this website_.